HITS-AIN/GPCC.jl/README.md

 ## Example using a real dataset

-We use the package [GPCCVirialDatasets](https://github.com/ngiann/GPCCVirialDatasets.jl) to access real observations.
+We use the package [GPCCData](https://github.com/ngiann/GPCCData.jl) to access real observations.

 ```
-using GPCC, GPCCVirialDatasets
+using GPCC, GPCCData

 # Following packages need to be independently installed.
 # ProgressMeter provides a progress bar while the user waits and Suppressor surpresses output to the terminal